${headerImage__alt}

 Content knowledge

-You’ll build a deep knowledge in a wide array of areas you’ll teach, including language arts, math, social studies, science, and health.
+You will build strong content knowledge in the subjects you will teach, including language arts, math, social studies, science, and health.

 Real-world experience